-The Tertön Sogyal Foundation Board – A Board comprised of members of each Tertön Sogyal Foundation, as well as the Rigpa International Executive Board Chair and Finance Director, is responsible for governance of the Endowment Fund.
+The Tertön Sogyal Foundation Board – A board comprised of members of each Tertön Sogyal Foundation, as well as the Rigpa Executive Board Chair and Finance Director, is responsible for the governance of the Endowment Fund.

 Current board members

 - Rigpa International Executive Board | Philip Philippou (Chair) Rigpa International Finance Director | Michele Phamtan